pdfmonkey/pdfmonkey-ruby/README.md

 document.download_url # => 'https://…'
 ```

-:warning: The download URL of a document is only valid **for 30 seconds**.
+:warning: The download URL of a document is only valid **for 1 hour**.
 Passed this delay, reload the document to obtain a new one:

 ```ruby
 document.reload!